pishen/sbt-lighter/README.md

   > sparkSubmit arg0 arg1 ...
   ```

 > Note that a cluster with the same name as your project's `name` will be created by this command.
-This cluster will terminate itself automatically if there's no further steps waiting in the queue.
+This cluster will terminate itself automatically if there's no further steps (beyond the one you just submitted) waiting in the queue.
 (You can submit multiple steps into the queue by running `sparkSubmit` multiple times.)
 >
 > If you want a keep-alive cluster, run `sparkCreateCluster` before `sparkSubmit`, and remember to terminate it with `sparkTerminateCluster` when you are done:
 > ```